mkalidev/token-website/README.md

 - Node.js (v16 or higher recommended)
 - npm or yarn package manager
-- MetaMask or another Web3 wallet browser extension
+- Web3 wallet (MetaMask, WalletConnect, Coinbase Wallet, or any wallet supported by Reown)

 ## Installation